Sir-hennihau/giphy-search/README.md

 - Searching GIFs
 - Infinite scrolling

+You can see a live demo of the project here: https://sir-hennihau.github.io/giphy-search/

 # Motivation

-I created this project as a reference project to demonstrate how I approach coding.
+I created this project to demonstrate how I approach coding.
 It is used to preview my skills as a React developer during my current application process (January 2021).

 # Technology